Keviannn/gitWrap/README.md

 # gitWrap - A Git Wrapper for Servers

-gitWrap is a lightweight Git wrapper designed for server environments mainly written in C. It manages the creation of new repositories and handles users and permissions on different repositories.
+gitWrap is a lightweight Git wrapper designed for server environments written in C. It manages the creation of new repositories and handles users and permissions on different repositories.
 It provides a simple and efficient way to host Git repositories.

 ## Description